PeterCamilleri/CX16/docs/assist_16.md

       ldy #(21-1)*2
       adj_16 {(root),y},10             ; Adjust the twenty first element of the array by 10.

-### tst_16
+### cmp_16
-Test a 16 bit variable in memory.
+Compare a 16 bit variable in memory with a value.

 *Declaration:*

-    .macro tst_16 var
+    .macro cmp_16 var, value

 *Parameters:*
 * var - a 16 bit variable.
+* value - an integer value to compare var with.

+*Returns:*
+* The N, V, Z, and C flags are set.

 *Notes:*
-* The test operation never has overflow conditions so the N flag is never inverted.
-Thus the V flag is not needed.

-*Returns:*
-* The N and Z flags are set according to the value tested.
+* Unlike the native _cmp_ instruction, the cmp_16 macro sets all the flags needed to work with both unsigned and signed arguments.
+This also means that the V flag needs to be considered for signed data.
+You can do this explicitly as shown in the example of you can use the signed composite branches found in the branches portion of this collection.
+* Optimized for special cases like values of $xx00.

 *Clobbers:*